-Element Title which the Issuer is directly or indirectly owned or controlled Groep N.V.
-B.17 Credit ratings assigned to the Issuer or its debt securities The Issuer a senior debt rating from Standard & Poor's Ratings Services ("Standard & Poor's"), Moody's Investors Service Ltd. ("Moody's") and Fitch Ratings ("Fitch"), details of which are contained in the Registration Document.
+Element Title B.17 Credit ratings assigned to the Issuer or its debt securities Programme summary The Issuer a senior debt rating from Standard & Poor's Ratings Services ("Standard & Poor's"), Moody's Investors Service Ltd. ("Moody's") and Fitch Ratings ("Fitch"), details of which are contained in the Registration Document.
 Standard & Poor's, Moody's and Fitch are established in the European Union and are registered under Regulation (EC) No. 1060/2009 of the European Parliament and of the Council of 16 September 2009 on credit rating agencies, as amended from time to time (the "CRA Regulation").
 Tranches of Notes to be issued under the Programme may be rated or unrated.
-Where a Tranche of Notes is to be rated, such rating will not necessarily be the same as the rating assigned to the Issuer, the Programme or Notes already issued under the Programme.
+Where a Tranche of Notes is to be rated, such rating will not necessarily be the same as the rating assigned to the Issuer, the Programme or otes already issued under the Programme.
 Issue specific summary [The Notes to be issued [are not] [have been] [are expected to be] rated [[•] by [Standard & Poor's] [Moody's] [Fitch] [•]].]
 A security rating is not a recommendation to buy, sell or hold securities and may be subject to suspension, reduction or withdrawal at any time by the assigning rating agency

-2. Element D.2 of the section entitled "Summary Relating to Non Exempt PD Notes and PD Warrants - Section D - Risks" beginning on page 156 of the Base Prospectus shall be deleted and restated as follows:
+2. Element D.2 of the section entitled "Summary Relating to Non-Exempt PD Notes - Section D - Risks" beginning on page 56 of the Base Prospectus shall be deleted and restated as follows: